Sam Bird: 2015–16 season

-2016–17
+2016–17 season

 Bird started his season with a 13th place finish in Hong Kong after leading the race and losing more than a minute during the pit-stop sequence.
 He bounced back from that result by finishing second in the following round at Marrakesh, after which Bird stated that "being on the podium [was] like a victory".
 Following a collision with Jérôme d'Ambrosio on the final lap in Buenos Aires, the Brit returned to the podium with a solid drive in the Mexico City ePrix.
 At Monaco, Bird damaged his car's suspension after hitting the barriers in the early stages of the race - he was still able to set the fastest lap in his second car.
 Following three races in which he only managed to collect a total of 13 points, Bird became the first ever driver to win two back-to-back races in New York City.
 He would score two further top-five finishes at the races in Montreal and finished fourth in the drivers' standings, five positions ahead of teammate José María López.

-2017–18
+2017–18 season

 At the season opener in Hong Kong, Bird started from 2nd on the grid after having nearly spun his car at the hairpin on his flying lap.
 During the race, he passed Jean-Éric Vergne for the lead but crashed in the pitlane when coming in for his stop and hit a mechanic.
 Subsequently, he was given a drive-through penalty but ultimately still came out in the race lead and went on to win and take the lead in the driver's championship for the first time in his Formula E career.
 Bird was given a 10-place grid penalty for the incident and started the second race from thirteenth.
 He would finish in 5th, following the post-race disqualification of Daniel Abt, and retain his lead of the championship.
 Bird would go on to finish in 3rd place in the championship with 143 points, just 1 point off 2nd place finisher Lucas di Grassi.

-2018–19
+2018–19 season

 Bird's first podium finish of the season came in the 2019 Marrakesh ePrix, finishing in 3rd after taking pole position.
 In 2019, he became the first Formula E driver to win a race in every Formula E season, after winning the 2019 Santiago ePrix.
 Ultimately, Bird finished the season in 9th place, amassing a total of 85 points over the season.